 Try to get as much poop as you can, but you’re probably going to have to give him or her a bath as well.
 Toss the soiled wipes and diapers into another plastic bag.
 You don’t want to directly put these in your diaper bin because you’ll likely contaminate the opening.

-Once you have cleaned up the baby and the immediate area, tie off your plastic bag and dispose of it in your diaper pail or set it aside for the outside trash bin.
+Once you have cleaned up the baby and the immediate area, tie off your plastic bag and dispose of it in your diaper trash can or set it aside for the outside trash bin.
 Wrap your baby in another fresh towel or blanket and head to the bathroom for a quick bath!

 1. B) Or, Maybe It Is Bad After All